Updated: Public health management of cases and contacts associated with COVID-19

 Psychosocial considerations

-PHAs should encourage individuals, families and communities to create a supportive environment for people who are isolating to take care of their mental health, and minimize stress and hardship associated with isolation as the financial, social, and psychological impact can be substantial.
+It is recommended that PHAs encourage individuals, families and communities to create a supportive environment for people who are isolating to take care of their mental health, and minimize stress and hardship associated with isolation as the financial, social, and psychological impact can be substantial.

-For Indigenous Peoples, mandatory isolation away from home due to COVID-19 may trigger re-traumatization based on the history of forced removals.
-There is also the potential for new trauma if their ability to practice cultural and/or spiritual activities is limited.
+For Indigenous Peoples, mandatory isolation away from home due to COVID-19 may trigger re-traumatization issues associated with experiences of forced removals in the past.
+There is also the potential for new trauma if their ability to be with their community, practice cultural and/or spiritual activities is limited.
 To avoid relocation of persons with COVID-19 to locations outside of their community, many Indigenous communities have re-purposed facilities or set up temporary structures to use as isolation sites so that community members may safely isolate in situations where their home setting is not suitable.

 Public health monitoring of cases

-- Appropriate infection prevention and control precautions, personal preventive practices, and environmental cleaning;
+- appropriate information on infection prevention and control precautions, individual public health measures, and environmental cleaning

-- Self-monitoring for symptoms, including daily temperature checks;
+- advice for self-monitoring for symptoms, including daily temperature checks

-- Steps to take if symptoms worsen, including instruction on self-care and how/when to access medical care; and
+- steps to take if symptoms worsen, including instruction on self-care and how/when to access medical care

-- When and where to access diagnostic testing for COVID-19, if appropriate based on provincial/territorial testing strategies.
+- when and where to access further diagnostic testing for COVID-19, if appropriate based on provincial/territorial testing strategies

 Cases of COVID-19 should be monitored until they have met the criteria set by the PHA for discontinuing isolation.